liubingdong/EasyMultiProfiler/README.md

                       from = 'SYMBOL',to='ENTREZID',OrgDb = org.Hs.eg.db)
 ```

-2. for compound ID convert
+2. For compound ID convert

 ```R
 MAE |>